openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

 I originally started out as an ordinary user, I wasn't interested in programming or anything else.
-I was just after something different and cool, and you cant get much cooler then the Geeko ;-)Â  As part of my involvement with the Hula project at the time, I started packaging.Â  I then got more involved with openSUSE, mainly the GNOME Team but to a lesser extent KDE (I like to see what's going on around).Â  I slowly started to be more active generally throughout openSUSE.Â  I started creating easy install custom images for netbooks when I got my eeePC 701, which is how I got involved with Moblin/Goblin.Â  I've been a member of the Board Election Committee for the last two years too.
+I was just after something different and cool, and you cant get much cooler then the Geeko ;-)  As part of my involvement with the Hula project at the time, I started packaging.
+I then got more involved with openSUSE, mainly the GNOME Team but to a lesser extent KDE (I like to see what's going on around).
+I slowly started to be more active generally throughout openSUSE.
+I started creating easy install custom images for netbooks when I got my eeePC 701, which is how I got involved with Moblin/Goblin.
+I've been a member of the Board Election Committee for the last two years too.